 An operational failure in our transaction processing businesses could harm our business or cause us to lose clients.
-Such operational failure could be due to the failure of third party networks and systems we rely on to deliver our services and over which we have limited to no control.
 Interruptions of service could damage our relationship with clients and could cause us to incur substantial expenses, including those related to the payment of service credits or other liabilities.
 A prolonged interruption of our services or network could cause us to experience data loss or a reduction in revenue.
-In addition, a significant interruption of service could have a negative impact on our reputation and could cause our current and potential clients to choose another service provider.
-Any of these developments could materially and adversely impact our business, results of operations and financial condition.
+In addition, a significant interruption of service could have a negative impact on our reputation and could cause our present and potential clients to choose another service provider.